klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 ### Update genesis and re-initialize chain config for all ServiceChain nodes <a id="update-genesis-and-re-initialize-chain-config-for-all-servicechain-nodes"></a>

 First, specify the hard fork number in the `config` field of `genesis.json`.
-For example, if you are trying to activate the Magma hard fork in your ServiceChan, you should specify the `magmaCompatibleBlock` in `config` field of the genesis, like below.
+For example, if you are trying to activate the Magma hard fork in your ServiceChain, you should specify the `magmaCompatibleBlock` in `config` field of the genesis, like below.

 ```json
 {